-Following his critically acclaimed one man show at last year’s Edinburgh Festival, Claire Bridges spoke to Max Dickins, stand-up, writer and improv performer, about how he works and what creatives can learn from his process.
+Following his critically acclaimed one man show at the Edinburgh Festival, Claire Bridges spoke to Max Dickins, stand-up, writer and improv performer, about creative lessons from improv

 Max, you put yourself on the line every time you step on stage.
 Can you tell me how do you shut your personal inner critic up?